Most Reliable Temporary Email Services

 - Infrastructure concerns make long-term reliability uncertain

-Extremely consistent within its limited scope — it does one thing and does it well every time.
-The most predictable experience if you only need a few minutes and value consistency over flexibility.
+Nukemail is consistent within its limited scope.
+It does one thing and does it well every time.
+You get the most predictable experience if you only need a few minutes and value consistency over flexibility.

 - Simple architecture means fewer points of failure